-- vehicles that do not transport goods or passengers on public roads (e.g. agricultural equipment)
+- vehicles that don't transport goods or passengers on public roads (e.g. agricultural equipment)

 How to get a licence

-You can apply for a motor dealer’s licence at Service NSW or NSW Fair Trading.
+You can apply for a motor dealer’s licence at Service NSW.
 To get a licence, you must:

 - be over the age of 18